T. J. Houshmandzadeh: Records

+Personal life

 Andy Furman incident

-Andy Furman, a sports commentator on Cincinnati's 700 WLW was fired on November 1, 2006 for referring to Houshmandzadeh as a racist on the air.
-On October 5, 2006, Houshmandzadeh had failed to appear for a paid appearance on the show the previous evening.
+Andy Furman, a sports commentator on Cincinnati's 700 WLW was fired on November 1, 2006, for referring to Houshmandzadeh as a racist on the air.
+On October 5, 2006, Houshmandzadeh failed to appear for a paid appearance on the show.
 The next evening, Furman, a New York City native, alleged that he heard from another source that Houshmandzadeh called him a "punk-ass white boy" for criticizing the no-show.
 Houshmandzadeh denied making the comment.

-Background and surname
+Restraining order

+On December 4, 2023, Houshmandzadeh filed for a restraining order against a woman who had allegedly been so obsessed with him that she changed her last name to Houshmandzadeh.
+It was also claimed that the woman had posed as the mother of his kids online and had sent harassing mail and personal items to his home.